AstraZeneca/persist/README.md

 This is a pandas DataFrame where the first two columns correspond to the well co-ordinates, and the remaining columns contain the expression of each gene.
 This is the format PersiST expects spatial transcriptomics data to come in.

-Let's compute CoSS scores for all the genes in this sample.
+Let's compute CoSS scores for all the genes in this sample (this will take about 10 - 20 minutes).

 ```python